Saraswati Dalmia Scholarship

 - Please note that most scholarships do not cover funding or even allow for Pre-sessionals.
 Please check the wording of your scholarship offer carefully to see if you are eligible for a Pre-sessional course or whether you need to achieve SOAS direct entry scores by the deadline specified in your scholarship terms and conditions.

 - Candidates will be assessed on academic merit by a Selection Panel consisting of three academic members.

 - The assessment of your application will be based on the information in your application and in your on-line application for admission.
 Selectors will be looking at the degree results and also at academic references, statement and other relevant information.

 Scholarship Application Deadline

-- New applicants only (new admissions, starting in September 2021): You must submit a complete online application to your programme as soon as possible and then submit an application for the scholarship.
-Applicants applying for scholarships must also submit an application for admission well in advance.
+- New applicants only (new admissions, starting in September 2022): You must submit a complete online application to your programme as soon as possible and then submit an application for the scholarship, in order to be considered.
 Please note that complete applications for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.

 - Late or incomplete applications will not be considered.